AdammGreen/AdammGreen/README.md

 - 🌐 Coding in:
   Java, JavaScript, JavaFX, Python, R, Spark, HTML, CSS, SQL and NoSQL

-- 🇩🇪 Originally from South Africa and am currently living in Germany.
+- 🇩🇪 Originally from South Africa and currently living in Germany.

 - 📫 Reach me at https://linkedin.com/in/adamgreenn